Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Results

 Rather than using the conventional method of spin-wave fitting in magnetically ordered states, we determined the exchange parameters $J_{n}$ and $J_{\mathrm{c}m}$ in \CTS{} by analyzing its energy-resolved paramagnetic excitation spectra through semi-classical LLD simulations.
 This approach offers the following two key advantages for studying \CTS{}.

 First, it does not rely on a predefined magnetic ground state, allowing for the determination of optimal exchange parameters independent of the magnetic structure.
 This flexibility enables a systematic comparison between experimental data and theoretical spin-wave spectra for both single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ magnetic structures using a consistent set of exchange parameters.
 Such consistency is crucial for accurately identifying the correct ground state from spin-wave analysis.
-Notably, this approach was not employed in Ref. \cite{CTS_tripleQ_natcomm}, which limited the ability of the previous work in discerning critical differences between the spin dynamics of single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ magnetic structures below \TN{}.
+Notably, this approach was not employed in Ref.~\cite{CTS_tripleQ_natcomm}, which limited the ability of the previous work in discerning critical differences between the spin dynamics of single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ magnetic structures below \TN{}.

 Second, analyzing the paramagnetic phase provides a more reliable estimate of the spin Hamiltonian, particularly when significant quantum effects beyond the LSWT are expected in the excitation spectrum below \TN{}.
 These quantum effects, such as magnon decay, are generally pronounced in $S=1/2$ systems.
-Analyzing the paramagnetic phase using LLD has recently been recognized as a highly effective method for estimating the spin Hamiltonian in such cases \cite{park_ZVPO, BLCTO, CoI2_nphys}.
-Notably, as we discuss in Section III.D, the INS data of \CTS{} indicates the presence of nonlinear effects beyond LSWT in the triple-${\mathbf{Q}}$ phase.
+Analyzing the paramagnetic phase using LLD has recently been recognized as a highly effective method to estimate the spin Hamiltonian in such cases~\cite{park_ZVPO, BLCTO, CoI2_nphys}.
+Notably, as we discuss in Section IV.
+D, the INS data of \CTS{} indicates the presence of nonlinear effects beyond LSWT in the triple-${\mathbf{Q}}$ phase.